-In the next compliance period, the Company intends to continue to improve the information gathered from its due diligence to further mitigate the risk that its necessary conflict minerals do not benefit armed groups in Covered Counties.
+In the next compliance period, the Company intends to continue to improve the information gathered from its due diligence to further mitigate the risk that its necessary conflict minerals benefit armed groups in Covered Counties.
 The steps include:

-- Continuing to engage suppliers to obtain current, accurate, and complete information about the supply chain. - Encouraging suppliers to implement responsible sourcing and to have them encourage smelters and refiners to obtain "conflict-free" designation from an independent, third-party auditor. - Continuing to work with peers, suppliers and industry groups to define and improve best practices. - Focusing efforts to determine the source of components that the Company identified as DRC conflict undeterminable.
+- Continuing to engage suppliers to obtain current, accurate, and complete information about the supply chain. - Encouraging suppliers to implement responsible sourcing and to have them encourage smelters and refiners to obtain "conflict-free" designation from an independent, third-party auditor. - Continuing to work with peers, suppliers and industry groups to define and improve best practices. - Focusing efforts to determine the source of conflict minerals in all of the components that are necessary to the functionality or production of products manufactured by or contracted to be manufactured by the Company.